eyecantell/vibedir/prompt_design.md

 Traceback (most recent call last):
   File ...
 ```

+When the user is creating a prompt (pending) the actual files to be attached would be shown in the Attachments section e.g.
+/my/files/file1.py
+/my/files/file2.py
+.vibedir/Pending_User/Tests.json

+Once the message is sent a new directory e.g. (.vibedir/history/2025-11-23T14:22:31.222_User/) would be created and files copied appropriately.

 Rules:
 - **Session Header**: Exactly one top-level `# vibedir session - <ISO-timestamp>` at the start (e.g., ISO 8601 without timezone for simplicity).